The Penguin Lessons: Plot

-Maria and Sofia are charmed by the penguin, leading Michell to introduce Juan Salvador to his class, which succeeds in making them pay attention and excel in their studies.
+María and Sofia are charmed by the penguin, leading Michell to introduce Juan Salvador to his class, which succeeds in making them pay attention and excel in their studies.
 Michell bonds more with his students, permitting them to feed Juan Salvador fish while urging them to keep it secret from Buckle.
 Tapio also meets the penguin and has a personal conversation with it.

 In the city, Michell witnesses Sofia being kidnapped by Argentine authorities for her activism.
-Visiting a grieving Maria at her home, Michell learns she will protest for Sofia's release and, touched by her strong family bond, he shares that he lost his teenage daughter to a car accident, which then caused a rift in his marriage.
-He confesses to Maria that he saw Sofia being taken away yet did nothing.
+Visiting a grieving María at her home, Michell learns she will protest for Sofia's release and, touched by her strong family bond, he shares that he lost his teenage daughter to a car accident, which then caused a rift in his marriage.
+He confesses to María that he saw Sofia being taken away yet did nothing.

 Buckle learns of Juan Salvador and, enforcing strict policies, orders Michell to leave St. George's.
 Michell confronts the militant that ordered Sofia's kidnapping and presses him to release her.
 He is promptly arrested and beaten, later bailed out by Tapio.
 Following the incident, Buckle reconsiders firing Michell, admitting that Juan Salvador's presence has positively affected the staff and student body, even having a personal talk with it himself.
 Juan Salvador is granted a swim in the school's pool.

 Shortly after, Juan Salvador suddenly dies.
 Devastated, Michell gives it a burial on St. George's campus under a tree near the rugby field.
 As he presents his eulogy to the staff and students, a beaten and shaken Sofia returns.
-Michell looks on as Maria and her granddaughter reunite.
+Michell looks on as María and her granddaughter reunite.